LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75+/DynamicProgramming.md

 if nums = [10, 9, 2, 5, 3, 7, 101, 18], the code will produce tails = [2, 3, 7, 18] and return 4

+let's break down how this code works with an example.
+Suppose we have nums = [10, 9, 2, 5, 3, 7, 101, 18] and we're iterating through nums in the lengthOfLIS function.

+num = 10: tails is currently empty. sort.Search returns 0 because there's no element in tails that is greater than or equal to 10.
+Since 0 == len(tails), we append 10 to tails.
+Now, tails = [10].

+num = 9: sort.Search returns 0 because 10 (the first element in tails) is greater than 9.
+Since 0 != len(tails), we replace tails[0] with 9.
+Now, tails = [9].

+num = 2: sort.Search returns 0 because 9 is greater than 2.
+We replace tails[0] with 2.
+Now, tails = [2].

+num = 5: sort.Search returns 1 because there's no element in tails that is greater than or equal to 5.
+We append 5 to tails.
+Now, tails = [2, 5].

+num = 3: sort.Search returns 1 because 5 is greater than 3.
+We replace tails[1] with 3.
+Now, tails = [2, 3].

+num = 7: sort.Search returns 2 because there's no element in tails that is greater than or equal to 7.
+We append 7 to tails.
+Now, tails = [2, 3, 7].

+num = 101: sort.Search returns 3 because there's no element in tails that is greater than or equal to 101.
+We append 101 to tails.
+Now, tails = [2, 3, 7, 101].

+num = 18: sort.Search returns 3 because 101 is greater than 18.
+We replace tails[3] with 18.
+Now, tails = [2, 3, 7, 18].

+At the end of the process, tails contains the smallest tail elements of all increasing subsequences of lengths 1, 2, 3, 4.
+The length of tails is 4, which is the length of the longest increasing subsequence in nums.

 ```go
 import "sort"